Zachary Dunbar - 'Twilight'

 Thomas ADÈS Darknesse Visible (1992)

-Zachary Dunbar is an Associate Professor of Theatre and Principal Fellow in the Faculty of Fine Arts and Music at the University of Melbourne.
+Zachary Dunbar is Associate Professor of Theatre and Principal Fellow in the Faculty of Fine Arts and Music at the University of Melbourne.
 His career began as a concert pianist before expanding into theatre, writing, and performance research.
-He studied piano in the United States at Rollins College with Sylvia Reynolds and Thomas Brockman, participating in masterclasses with Rudolph Firkusny, Guido Agosti, Gary Graffman, and Claude Frank.
+He studied piano at Rollins College with Sylvia Reynolds and Thomas Brockman, participating in masterclasses with Rudolph Firkusny, Guido Agosti, Gary Graffman, and Claude Frank.
+At Yale University he studied with Peter Frankl and Daniel Pollack, before winning a Fulbright grant to study with Kendall Taylor at the Royal College of Music.
+He has performed throughout Europe and the United States.
+His theatre works have been staged in London, Edinburgh, Copenhagen, and Melbourne, and his academic publications in theatre have received awards.

 TICKETS $30 | $25